Australian body faults Rolls-Royce over Qantas engine explosion

 In its final report on the incident, the Australian Safety Transport Bureau (ASTB) said the company missed multiple opportunities to detect the faulty component which almost certainly would have caused the Airbus EAD.PA A380 to crash had it not been for the exceptional skill of the pilots.

-It was the first major safety scare to affect the A380, and led to Qantas suspending its operation of the aircraft for around three weeks.
+It was the first major safety scare to affect the A380 and led to the temporary global grounding of the then relatively new jumbo jet.
 The ASTB report could lead to broader requirements for new aircraft certification around the world.

 "Those opportunities were missed for a number of reasons, but generally because of ambiguities within the manufacturer's procedures and the non-adherence by a number of the manufacturing staff to those procedures," the report said on Thursday.